Home/Legumes/Green Lentils

 Green Lentil and Vegetable Stir-Fry

-A quick and colorful stir-fry featuring green lentils and a variety of seasonal vegetables, tossed in a savory sauce.
+A quick and vibrant stir-fry featuring green lentils and a mix of colorful vegetables, perfect for a nutritious weeknight dinner.

 Ingredients